 Financial Assets Examples as per US GAAP

 Generally, Accepted Accounting Principles format is followed in most US-based companies.
-Their pattern of representation, valuation, and impairment are different from other methods of reporting.
+Their pattern of representation, valuation, and impairment is different from other methods of reporting.

 source: Amazon.com SEC Filing